walmartlabs/cookie-cutter/packages/azure/README.md

 ## Running integration tests

 `yarn integrate`
-  - start/resume VM, run setup steps, run tests and suspend VM.
+  - start VM, run setup steps, run tests and destroy VM.

 `yarn integrate --keep`
- - will not suspend VM after running the tests.
+ - keeps the VM on after running the tests.
 Speeds up test reruns.

-When starting the VM, the emulators get downloaded, installed and spun up, which may take 10-15 minutes.
+When starting the VM for the first time, the emulators get downloaded, installed and spun up, which may take 10-15 minutes.

 ## Setup Details